Book

 Mountain Lions in Big Bear

-Like bears and snakes, mountain lions tend to avoid humans, but even at a distance, a mountain lion - or cougar - sighting should be taken seriously.
-If the cougar hasn't spotted you, leave the area immediately.
+Like bears and snakes, mountain lions tend to avoid humans, but even at a distance, a mountain lion sighting should be taken seriously.
+If the lion hasn't spotted you, leave the area immediately.
 Never attract the attention of a mountain lion or approach one - especially kittens as the protective mother is nearby!

 Safety Tips for Mountain Lion Sightings